epaqu/old_portfolio/README.md

 =======================================

 KNOWN ISSUES
 * Contents mingle on mobile.
+(70% fixed)
-* Menu buttons and One Page Scroll JQuery crash.
+* Menu buttons and One Page Scroll JQuery crash. (considering removing .nav... might feel empty need to compensate)

 TO DO LIST
 * Implement a function for auto numbering in projects section